agent-memory: A Lightweight, Vendor-Neutral Memory + Cognitive-Loop System for Predictable AI–Human Delivery¶

 | Capabilities / skills | per-vendor skill files, not shared | neutral agent-skills/ + 7 built-ins, regenerated across 6 vendor adapters; authored once, any agent |

-| Ritual execution | relies on the agent self-triggering | agent-activated git hook + CI floor + runnable helpers; deterministic arithmetic mechanized, judgment left to the agent; no manual user step |
+| Ritual execution | relies on the agent self-triggering | agent-activated git hook + forge-aware CI floor (GitHub Actions / GitLab CI / Azure Pipelines) + runnable helpers; deterministic arithmetic mechanized, judgment left to the agent; no manual user step |

 | Second opinion / review | self-review in the same (polluted) context | fresh-context reviewer (any vendor) + bounded, deterministically-gated apply |